smak0v/qteam_quest/docs/GAMES.md

     game (required)
     ```

-    Reserve one temporary place (will be saved only for 10 minutes) for a game.
+    Reserve one temporary place (will be saved only for 1 hour) for a game.

     Authorization required.
 Add an authorization header ```Authorization: Token <authorization token>```, and you can
     access the endpoint.